lkalvoda/DHH23_Early-Modern_classification-eval/README.md

 *Table 10 Detailed distribution of entries per certainty score range in the 'Mid-confidence' subset*

-In consistency with the samples from the abovementioned, 270 entries chosen randomly from the 'Mid-confidence' dataset will be examined by close-reading (weighted as per table 11 below).
+In consistency with the samples from the abovementioned two subsets, 270 entries chosen randomly from the 'Mid-confidence' dataset will be examined by close-reading (weighted as per table 11 below).

 | Score range | Number of entries for analysis |
 | :---------- | :------------------------------|